Former NASA CHAPEA Mission Member promoted to Lieutenant Commander

 |0

-This work, Former NASA CHAPEA Mission Member promoted to Lieutenant Commander, by Burrell Parmer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former NASA CHAPEA Mission Member promoted to Lieutenant Commander [Image 3 of 3], by Burrell Parmer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.